 If the guide tube (5) for the lock operating rod is renewed, it is important that the end of the guide tube is located 5.04 in. from and square to a line through the centre of the door lock rear attachment bolts as shown on fig. 14.

-If simultaneous operation of the door locks cannot be obtained, adjust the starboard lock to open as soon as possible after the port lock.
+If simultaneous operation of the door locks cannot be obtained, adjust the port lock to open before the starboard lock.